107-systems/ViperBaseboard/README.md

 The quadcopter shall provide a WiFi access point to which a WiFi capable device can connect.
 Once a WiFi connection is established the quadcopter can be controlled via commands exchanged between quadcopter and device via a network socket.
 A webserver will run on the quadcopter which allows the user to configure and tweak certain aspects of the quadcopter configuration (e.g. control parameters) or read out quadcopter status.

 #### Automonous Landing
 The quadcopter should be able to land without user control.
+Three VL53L0X ToF sensors arranged in a triangle are used to determine the distance between ground and quadcopter and also perform an estimation of the grounds surface.

+### Sensors
+#### VL53L0X
-Therefore one or more suitable sensors shall be used to determine the distance between quadcopter and ground.
-One suitable sensor would be the VL53L0X ToF Sensor allows a measurement range of up to 2 m with a resolution of 1 mm.
+The VL53L0X ToF Sensor allows a measurement range of up to 2 m with a resolution of 1 mm.

 ### Electrical
 #### Input voltage